-This round button switch located next to the digital display is normally closed and spring loaded so that, when depressed, it opens, and closes again when pressure is removed.
+This switch is normally closed and spring loaded so that, when depressed, it opens, and closes again when pressure is removed.
 The switch is used as the manual reset for the LWCO.
 When tripped the LWCO will remain in lockout until the water level reaches the probe and the switch is depressed to an open state and then released to a closed state, which sends a signal to the LWCO to resume normal operation.
 The boiler control reset button must then be pressed to reset from a low water condition.
 The LWCO switch and control reset button are located on the display panel of the boiler.